Earthaven Ecovillage Experience Weekend

 Organic Food Production and Natural Buildings

-• Nourishing, local, sustainably-grown, organic, and wild food
+- Eat nourishing, local, sustainably grown, organic, and wild food

 Renewable Energy and Off-Grid Utilities

-• Off-grid renewable systems in practice (photovoltaic, micro-hydro, radiant-floor heating, hot water diversions, wood-fired boiler)
+- Learn about off-grid renewable systems in practice, including photovoltaic, micro-hydro, radiant-floor heating, hot water diversions, wood-fired boiler

 Resilient Community and Regenerative Culture